CaptainJamesMaximus/captainjamesmaximus.github.io/_posts/2025-01-08-course-recap-behagenes.md

   - '2025'
 ---

-Polygenic scores (PGS) or risk score, offer a way to estimate an individual’s risk for various traits and diseases based on genetic variations.
-While currently not extremely accurate due to polygenicity and an array of gene interactions, these scores have the potential to transform personalized medicine, enabling earlier diagnoses and tailored treatments.
-As genomic research progresses, the application of predictive scores could also extend to education and insurance, guiding decision-making.
-However, ethical and social considerations will be crucial as these scores become more integrated into everyday life.

 #### **Course Overview:**
 The course I took on **Behavioral Genetics** provided an in-depth understanding of the genetic underpinnings of behavior, with a strong emphasis on molecular genetics, gene-environment interactions and correlations, and the application of genomic information in mental health and education.
 It integrated various fields of study, including **genetic methodologies**, **polygenic prediction**, **gene-environment interplay**, and the implications of living in the genomic era.
 The course also covered the challenges and advances in understanding the genetic contributions to behavior, with a focus on complex traits such as intelligence, mental health, and disease susceptibility.